ogud/DS-Maintain/CDS-maintain.md

 not even be known by all organizations involved.
 The inability to disable DNSSEC via in-band signalling is seen as a problem or liability that prevents some DNSSEC adoption at large scale.
-This document adds a method for in-band signalling of this DNSSEC status changes.
+This document adds a method for in-band signalling of these DNSSEC status changes.

 Initial trust is considered in general to be a hard technical problem, this document sets forth reasonable policies that clarify and simplify the initial acceptance policy.